-For the past few months, Bitcoin news has been abuzz with a wave of financial products launch announcements.
-The latest came at the end of October, when CME Group published a press release on its intention to launch bitcoin futures in the fourth quarter of 2017.
+For the past few months, Bitcoin news has been abuzz with a wave of financial products launches.
+The latest came at the end of October when CME Group published a press release on its intention to launch bitcoin futures in the fourth quarter of 2017.

-If you have seen the headlines and read the reports of the market responding with bitcoin surges, you might be under the impression that the move is unequivocally positive.
-The flow of institutional money into bitcoin most certainly allows for greater awareness of the cryptocurrency, and for some will represent a ‘credibility’ of sorts.
+If you have seen the headlines and how markets surged in response, you might be under the impression that all is well and good for crypot.
+The flow of institutional money into bitcoin most certainly allows for greater awareness of cryptocurrency, and for some will represent a ‘credibility’ of sorts.

 What is, however, perhaps lacking from the discussion at this point, is the failure to consider the chaos that derivatives (more specifically, the institutions that sell them) have repeatedly caused in the traditional investment market, and what impact this may have on bitcoin.
 Let me explain.